 Bolton Landing is a tiny town located in the state of New York.
 With a population of 518 people and just one neighborhood, Bolton Landing is the 874th largest community in New York.
-Bolton Landing has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Bolton Landing has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bolton Landing is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bolton Landing is a town of sales and office workers, transportation and shipping workers, and construction workers and builders.
 There are especially a lot of people living in Bolton Landing who work in sales jobs (29.49%), office and administrative support (17.31%), and business and financial occupations (7.05%).